Mom cried 'tears of joy:' Here's how Ja'Marr Chase spent his first $1 million with Bengals

 Find out what else he has purchased and what his first job was in his GQ Sports interview below.

-This article originally appeared on Cincinnati Enquirer: Ja'Marr Chase's first purchase with his NFL contract: A car for mom
+This article originally appeared on Cincinnati Enquirer: Bengals' Ja'Marr Chase's first purchase with NFL contract: Car for mom